 Karimi (2020) was interested in studying how WCM affects the dividends paid by NSE-listed firms.
 All 63 companies currently trading on the NSE were included in the analysis.
 Every year from January 2015 through December 2019, secondary data were gathered.
-A multiple linear regression analysis was carried out in order to investigate the dynamics of the connections that exist between the variables.
+A multiple linear regression analysis was performed in order to investigate the dynamics of the connections that exist between the variables.
 The research found that factors such as business size and profitability had a favorable and considerable impact on the amount of dividends paid out.
-Both WCM and leverage produced favorable results for this investigation, although those results were not statistically significant.
-According to the findings of the research, WCM was conceived as just current ratio, leaving other key measurements such as CCC out of the equation.
+Both WCM and leverage produced favorable results for this investigation, although those results lacked statistical significance.
+As per to the conclusions of the research, WCM was conceived as just current ratio, leaving other key measurements such as CCC out of the equation.